Geneva seeks to borrow $20M for sewer, $15M for water projects

 Deuchler engineer Christopher DeSilva presents problems and possible solutions to Geneva's sanitary sewer system at a City Council meeting.

-The Geneva City Council this week approved seeking loans for a $20 million water and sewer project and a $15 million loan for water main and lead water service line replacements.
+The Geneva City Council last week approved seeking a loan for a $20 million water and sewer project and a $15 million loan for water main and lead water service line replacements.

-The $20 million project is to build a new sanitary sewer line under the Fox River, and a new wastewater screening building to replace the current one, Mayor Kevin Burns said at the Oct.
+The $20 million project is to build a new sanitary sewer line under the Fox River and a new wastewater screening building, Mayor Kevin Burns said at the Oct.
 21 meeting.

-The project will also allow city workers safe access for maintenance.
+The project will allow city workers safe access for maintenance.

 The project is intended to address the biggest challenge in the city’s sewer collection system: About 80% of the city’s sewage passes through a single 20-inch pipe under the Fox River, according to a study presented in 2021.